mparley/ac-emblem-tool/README.md

 ps2 save converters I could find exported to.

 [Armored Core 3 Emblem Extractor/Injector](https://www.vg-resource.com/thread-23051.html)
-which for garbled the extracted image and would throw errors when I tried injecting.
+garbled the extracted image and would throw errors when I tried injecting.

 So I ended up slapping this tool together referencing the AC3 tool's source and spending a day or so staring at hex data to figure out the format.
 I also leveraged